A little about HTTP 503 error code

 http 503 visible

-I am website owner – why this error is occurring?
+I am the website owner – why this error is occurring?

-As a website owner, webmaster, or a person dealing with the on-going operations of your website, this should be highly concerning that why your website is/was down due to 503 error.
+As a website owner, webmaster, or person dealing with the ongoing operations of your website, you should be highly concerned about why your website is/was down due to a 503 error.

-As mentioned earlier, two common reasons of HTTP 503 error status are:
+As mentioned earlier, two common reasons for HTTP 503 error status are:

 • Maintenance of the server